 Admissible and insignificant errors in a published article that do not affect the article content or scientific integrity (e.g., typographic errors, broken links, wrong page numbers in the article headers, etc.) can be corrected through publishing an erratum.
 This happens by replacing the original PDF with the corrected one, with a correction notice on the Erratum Tab of the HTML version of the paper detailing the errors and the changes implemented in the original PDF.
 The actual PDF will be marked with a correction note and an indication of the corrected version of the erratum article.
 In addition, the original PDF will be archived and made accessible via a link in the same Erratum Tab.

 Authors are also encouraged to post comments and indicate typographical errors in their articles in the Comments tab of the HTML version of the paper.

 Corrigenda should be published in cases when significant errors are discovered in a published article.
 Usually, such errors affect the scientific integrity of the paper and could vary in scale.
 Reasons for publishing corrigenda may include changes in authorship, unintentional mistakes in published research findings and protocols, errors in the labeling of tables and figures, or others.
 In addition, Corrigenda is often needed in taxonomic articles where mistakes affect nomenclatural acts.
 Corrigenda are published as a separate publication and bear their own DOI.
 Examples of published corrigenda are available here.

 The decision for issuing errata or corrigenda is with the editors after discussion with the authors.

 Your-Safe-Abortion does not use commercial advertising on its websites.
-Instead, logos of research projects, institutions, or organizations and brief descriptions are typically displayed in the relevant article collections.
+Instead, the relevant article collections typically display logos of research projects, institutions, or organizations and brief descriptions.
 Third-party journals hosted on the Your-Safe-Abortion Platform are free to post adverts on their websites because they are not scandalous or provocative.